alisoyunjov/wordle/README.md

 ### 🎮 Single Player (Classic Wordle)

 **How it works:**
-- Traditional Wordle gameplay with 6 attempts to guess a 5-letter word
+- Traditional Wordle gameplay with user-configurable attempts to guess a 5-letter word
 - The target word is randomly selected at game start
 - Players receive immediate feedback with color-coded tiles:
   - 🟩 **Green**: Letter is correct and in the right position